 - (1) The revisions to s.
-196.081, Florida Statutes, made by this act operate prospectively to the 2017 tax roll and do not provide a basis for relief from an assessment of taxes not paid or create a right to a refund of taxes paid before January 1, 2017. - (2) The provisions of s.
-196.081(7), Florida Statutes, as created by this act, apply to the homestead exemption of the parent or parents of an unmarried veteran whose death occurs before, on, or after the effective date of this act.

-Section 3.
-Except as otherwise expressly provided in this act and except for this section, which shall take effect July 1, 2016, this act shall take effect on the same date that SJR , or a similar joint resolution having substantially the same specific intent and purpose, takes effect if approved by the electors at the general election held in November 2016 or at an earlier special election specifically authorized by law for that purpose.
+196.081, Florida Statutes, made by this act, operate prospectively to the 2017 tax roll and do not provide a basis for relief from an assessment of unpaid taxes or create a right to a refund of taxes paid before January 1, 2017. - (2) The provisions in s.
+196.081(2), Florida Statutes, as amended by this act, apply to the homestead exemption of an unremarried surviving spouse of a partially or totally permanently disabled and honorably discharged veteran, regardless of when the veteran died. - Section 3.
+This act shall take effect July 1, 2016, if HJR 811, or a similar joint resolution having substantially the same specific intent and purpose, is approved by the electors at the general election to be held in November 2016 or at an earlier special election specifically authorized by law for that